 Following afternoon programming, appetizers were provided (courtesy of GVPTA) at the Charles Bar, prior to evening programming in the theatre.
 Yours, Mine, and Ours: Much Ado About Something (When Storytelling and Copyright Collide), was a panel discussion presented in partnership with Artists' Legal Outreach.
 Theatre artists Erin Pike and James Long (Theatre Replacement) were joined by lawyer Martha Rans and moderator Jivesh Parasram (Rumble Theatre) for a discussion on navigating art, copyright, and the threat of legal action.
 Free to delegates; tickets $10 for general public.
 See full details on the Programming page.

 On May 29 and 30 we presented optional add-on workshops, including two Intimacy Direction Workshops with Siobhan Richardson (by application only; separate workshop registration required) and a Beginner's QLab Workshop (free to delegates; separate registration required.
 Limited space available).

 The conference closed with a wrap party on May 30, open to all; Ephemera 2: An Archiving Party was presented in partnership with Rumble Theatre, Theatre Replacement, and SFU.
 Free to attend.

 Facilitator: Siobhan Richardson

-We're pleased to host two Intimacy Direction workshops with Siobhan Richardson as standalone workshops (with discounted rates for conference delegates).
-Participants will gain a greater understanding of the role of an Intimacy Director and learn how to begin to incorporate best practices in rehearsal.
+We presented two Intimacy Direction workshops with Siobhan Richardson as standalone workshops (with discounted rates for conference delegates).
+Participants gained a greater understanding of the role of an Intimacy Director and learned how to begin to incorporate best practices in rehearsal.

 GVPTA acknowledges the financial assistance of the Province of British Columbia, The Government of Canada, BC Arts Council, and the City of Vancouver Cultural Services.